 "Hangover nausea is caused by several different factors including the direct irritant effect of alcohol on the stomach lining and increased stomach acid production," says Pedram Kordrostami, a physician in London and founder of AfterDrink.
 "Alcohol slows down the contractility of the stomach and causes delayed gastric emptying: Eating when hungover can make you feel more nauseous as food sits in the stomach for longer."

 The Rx: "The best natural anti-nausea remedy which is evidence backed is ginger," says Kordrostami.
 "It's still recommended by doctors first-line for pregnant women who suffer with morning sickness."
 Try sipping on ginger tea or nibbling fresh ginger.

 "For many of my patients, alcohol drives their hormonal imbalances and gut dysbiosis," says Nancy Crowell, DOM, a doctor of Oriental medicine in Santa Fe, New Mexico.
 "When you have a hangover, you're likely experiencing dehydration, irritation of the GI, electrolyte imbalance, low blood sugar, and difficulty sleeping."

-The Remedy Rx: Advises Crowell: "You can potentially avoid a hangover by eating a good healthy meal (not drinking on an empty stomach), taking a high quality B-complex the day of and after can help support your body's detoxification pathways, staying hydrated (think electrolytes), take activated charcoal (to absorb toxins), and listening to your body (stop at the buzz)."
+The Rx: Advises Crowell: "You can potentially avoid a hangover by eating a good healthy meal (not drinking on an empty stomach), taking a high quality B-complex the day of and after can help support your body's detoxification pathways, staying hydrated (think electrolytes), take activated charcoal (to absorb toxins), and listening to your body (stop at the buzz)."